shaform/school-projects/README.md

 ## Author

-Yong-Siang Shih

 News Meter is originally a programming project for Web Retrieval and Mining course Spring 2014 at National Taiwan University.
 The original authors include:

 * Junjie Wang - Responsible for news crawling.
 * 劉宇錚 - Responsible for sentiment analysis.
 * Yen-Chi Shao - Responsible for sentiment analysis.
-* Yong-Siang Shih - Responsible for everything in this git repository.
+* Yong-Siang Shih - Responsible for frontend design, backend Python programming, and search engine implementation.

+Notice that this git repository does not contain news articles and news sentiment analysis.
+By default, it retrieves news from Google News and produces random scores for news sentiment analysis.

 ## License